-1. Exemptions from the Advisers Act Registration Requirements
+2. Exemptions from the Advisers Act Registration Requirements

-The Registration Act eliminated the so-called "private adviser exemption" under Section 203(b)(3) of the Advisers Act, which exempted any investment adviser from registration if the adviser did not hold itself out to the public as an investment adviser, had fewer than 15 clients (with each private fund counting as a single client for this purpose), and was not an adviser to a registered investment company.
 In lieu of the private adviser exemption, the Registration Act created three new exemptions from registration under the Advisers Act: (i) an exemption for advisers solely to venture capital funds (the "venture capital fund exemption"); (ii) an exemption for advisers solely to private funds with less than \$150 million in assets under management in the United States, without regard to the number or type of private funds (the "private fund adviser exemption"); and (iii) an exemption for certain non-U.S. advisers with no place of business in the United States and minimal assets under management attributable to U.S. clients and investors (the "foreign private adviser exemption").

 Exempt advisers relying on the venture capital fund exemption or the private fund adviser exemption are categorized by the SEC as "exempt reporting advisers."
-As further discussed below under "Reporting Requirements for Exempt Reporting Advisers," although exempt reporting advisers are not required to register as investment advisers with the SEC, they remain subject to certain reporting requirements and to examination by the SEC.
-The proposed rules released by the SEC implement each of the three exemptions, which are summarized below.
+As further discussed below under "Reporting Requirements for Exempt Reporting Advisers," although exempt reporting advisers are not required to register as investment advisers with the SEC, they remain subject to certain reporting requirements, which will require exempt reporting advisers to file Part 1A of Form ADV with the SEC, and to examination by the SEC.
+The final rules implement each of the three exemptions, which are summarized below.